See the types of dimmer switches including what it is, how it works, the different lighting functions, light switch designs, and suitable bulb types.

 The blades completely block all illumination when they are arranged parallel to one another.
 As they are repositioned into a perpendicular configuration, more and more light flows through until all of the blades are coordinated and the light returns to its ideal brightness.

-This type of dimmer switch control is commonly found in theaters or entertainment venues where lighting levels must be changed fast or progressively during concerts or presentations with a rotating knob.
+This type is commonly found in theaters or entertainment venues where lighting levels must be changed fast or progressively during concerts or presentations with a rotating knob.

 Toggle Dimmers